top of page

 Absolutely not.
 And this is one of the most common misconceptions - especially from straight cis men who are curious to give pegging or anal play a try.

 Pegging and anal sex are sexual acts that do not change your sexuality.
-It can be done between a cis straight woman and a straight cis man (and by any combination of genders, sex, or sexual orientations!)
+It can be done between a cis straight woman and a straight cis man (and by any combination of genders, sex, or sexual orientations!).
 Pegging is not just for men.

 Sadly it is these homophobic and heteronormative views that make pegging and anal sex a taboo for many people.
 And while it can be easy enough to disregard these beliefs, the shame that often accompanies them is much harder to shake.